dekoza/mtgpl/MH2.rst

    When Foul Watcher enters the battlefield, surveil 1.
 (Look at the top card of your library.
 You may put that card into your graveyard.)

-   Delirium — Foul Watcher gets +1/+0 as long as there are four more card types among cards in your graveyard.
+   Delirium — Foul Watcher gets +1/+0 as long as there are four or more card types among cards in your graveyard.

 :mtgtip:`Fractured Sanity<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/1/413ac8fb-5156-4f90-81f5-1879e273c9e2.jpg?1622388537|https://scryfall.com/card/mh2/44/fractured-sanity?utm_source=api>`